 Ocean's depressive tendencies strangled the majority of his first two projects, Nostalgia, Ultra and Channel Orange.
 Re-read his eloquent letter on falling in love with another man (in which he screamed at God for an explanation) and re-listen to "Bad Religion" (in which he fell into anguish and learned from a taxi driver that prayer "couldn't hurt").
 It's all there, murky and twisted-up between split-seconds of fleeting glory.
 Ocean was figuring out his place in the world, and he forced that agony into his songs.

-Musgraves just stays staring at the colors: "Yellow red and orange and green, and at least a million others."
-It's neater, more comforting, but no more or less true than Ocean's late turn towards chaos.
-Not all of the new colors are beautiful, but Kacey Musgraves and Frank Ocean, on their masterpieces, both realize that it's worth looking for long enough to find out.
+Musgraves just stays staring at the colours: "Yellow red and orange and green, and at least a million others."
+It's a neater, more comforting, but no more or less true than Ocean's late turn towards chaos.
+Not all of the new colours are beautiful, but Kacey Musgraves and Frank Ocean, on their masterpieces, both realise that it's worth looking for long enough to find out.